Intelligent Predictor Ranking

 selected, but swi_max and swi_mean are removed

 because they are collinear with swi_min.
-As said above, all
+All predictors not

-predictors not in the argument preference_order were ranked
+in the argument preference_order were ranked from lower to

 m1 <- stats::lm(